rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 21th Step
+The 22th Step
 -------------

-In this step a HTTP webserver class is added and demonstrated in a simple webserver sample in *sample/21-webserver*.
+In this step some basic Bluetooth support is added to Circle and demonstrated in a simple Bluetooth Inquiry (device search) sample in *sample/22-btsimple*.
+You need an USB Bluetooth BR/EDR dongle to use this sample.
 See the *README* file in this directory for details.

 Single-core Circle applications can be source-level debugged on the Raspberry Pi 2 using the GNU debugger (GDB) and rpi_stub now.
 See *doc/debug.txt* for details.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-20 the following features were introduced:
+In Step 1-21 the following features were introduced:

 * C++ build environment
 * Simple delay functionality